 Strive for transparency, openness, neutrality and impartiality;

-for achieving results with integrity.
+Demonstrate accountability for achieving results with integrity.

 The Union expects all of its staff to faithfully adhere to the Standards of Conduct for the International Civil Service and the ITU Code of Ethics.
 ITU also expects that any partner will uphold the highest standards of ethical behavior.